 Financial aid is available in the forms of fellowships, which include full tuition plus a stipend, and scholarships, which cover full or partial tuition.
 Merit constitutes the primary criterion for the award of Bryn Mawr fellowships and scholarships.
 Financial aid is awarded for anywhere between one and four years.
 Students are encouraged to apply for outside scholarships and grants as well.

-Between 2000 and 2006 Bryn Mawr graduate students in Russian and SLA also competed successfully for 8 external fellowships for advanced study, field work, or dissertation research support in Russia and Eurasia.
-Graduate students have also received federal grant support for summer work and research at Bryn Mawr in the program over the past two years.
+Bryn Mawr graduate students in Russian and SLA also competed successfully for external fellowships for advanced study, field work, or dissertation research support in Russia and Eurasia.
+Students have also received federal grant support for summer work and research at Bryn Mawr in the program.

-Upon completion of graduate seminars in the structure of Russian, graduate students are normally awarded paid teaching assistantships that provide them with the opportunity to apply their knowledge of SLA theories and research in the classroom.
+Upon completion of graduate seminars in the structure of Russian, graduate students have been awarded paid teaching assistantships to provide them the opportunity to apply their knowledge of SLA theories and research in the classroom.
 As teaching assistants, they work closely with faculty supervisors on all aspects of course instruction, including syllabus design, materials development, and the preparation and grading of examinations.
-In addition, graduate students may have an opportunity to teach intensive immersion courses in Bryn Mawr's summer Russian Language Institute (RLI) and may enroll in the College's teacher certification program for secondary education.
+In addition, graduate students have had the opportunity to teach intensive immersion courses in Bryn Mawr's summer Russian Language Institute (RLI) and may enroll in the College's teacher certification program for secondary education.

-Graduate students are highly encouraged to continue their study of Russian by enrolling in summer, semester, and ten-month programs conducted in Moscow and St. Petersburg, and to pursue research at major academic centers throughout Russia and the CIS under the auspices of the American Councils (ACTR-ACCELS).
-Some financial aid is available for participation in these programs.
+Graduate students have been highly encouraged to continue their study of Russian by enrolling in summer, semester, and ten-month programs conducted in Moscow and St. Petersburg, and to pursue research at major academic centers throughout Russia and the CIS under the auspices of the American Councils (ACTR-ACCELS).

 In conjunction with Haverford and Swarthmore Colleges, Bryn Mawr maintains a library collection containing over two million catalogued volumes.
 The library has available numerous on-line bibliographic databases and indices, including ERIC, the MLA bibliography, and the Linguistics and Language Behavior Abstracts Index.
 Over 20 million books and journal articles are accessible electronically, and can be obtained via interlibrary loan.
 Additional indices and databases are available on CD-ROM.

-Bryn Mawr's historically close connection with ACTR-ACCELS allows students access to a database containing information on students who have studied in Russia under its sponsorship.
+Bryn Mawr's historically close connection with ACTR-ACCELS has allowed students to access a database containing information on students who have studied in Russia under its sponsorship.
 The only database of its kind, it contains a broad spectrum of biographic, demographic, and proficiency information collected during twenty years of research on immersion programs in Russia.

-Computing resources include Macintosh and PC workstations with Cyrillic fonts in Bryn Mawr's computer labs.
-The College's Language Learning Center has a library of Russian films, taped lectures and performances, and daily Russian TV broadcasts, as well as a fully-equipped multi-media development computer for the development of teaching materials.
+Computing resources include Mac and PC workstations with Cyrillic fonts in Bryn Mawr's computer labs.
+The College's main library also has a robust collection of Russian films, taped lectures and performances, and daily Russian TV broadcasts, as well as a fully-equipped multi-media development computer for the development of teaching materials.

 Some of the alumni of the Bryn Mawr College graduate program in Russian and SLA hold positions as tenured track faculty at Penn State University, University of Texas, University of Maryland, UCLA, University of Florida, Brigham Young University, University of Tennessee, the Air Force Academy, and the Defense Language Institute.
 Alumni who do not hold tenure track positions work in research and developmental positions at American Councils, Center for Advanced Study of Language or in government, business, journalism, or third sector.